evmts/tevm-monorepo/docs/src/content/docs/getting-started/quick-start.md

   document.querySelector("#nonce")!.innerHTML = String(account.nonce);
   document.querySelector("#balance")!.innerHTML = String(account.balance);
 }

-// remember to call `await updateAccount()` in runApp()
+function runApp() {
+  ...
+  updateAccount()

+  status.innerHTML = "Done";
+}
 ```

-- `tevmGetAccount` will throw if the account is uninitialized (e.g. it has never been touched by the EVM)
+- [`tevmGetAccount`](/reference/tevm/actions-types/type-aliases/getaccounthandler/) will throw if the account is uninitialized (e.g. it has never been touched by the EVM)
 - Tevm has ability to both return errors as typed values as well as throw them using `throwOnFail` prop.
 It is recomend to return as values and always handle them for production applications.
 - Tevm errors are strongly typed though at this moment not every error is accounted for.
 They come with a strongly typed `name` property as well as a helpful error message.

 :::tip[Contract storage]
 By default `tevmGetAccount` will not return contract storage.
-To get contract storage you must set the `returnStorage` option to true
+To get contract storage you must set the [`returnStorage`](https://tevm.sh/reference/tevm/actions-types/type-aliases/getaccountparams/#returnstorage) option to true
 :::

 ### 3. Use `tevmSetAccount` to initialize the account